SAP-samples/teched2025-CS261/exercises/ex3/3_RealUserMonitoring_Exercises.md

 ![RUM Save Custom Page](images/CustomPage_Save.png)

 - **Result**\
-You can see that the newly added Page appears on the Page List and will be available on subsequest revisits
+You can see that the newly added Page appears on the Page List and will be available on subsequent revisits
 ![RUM Custom Page](images/RUM_Custom_Page.png)

 - **Note**\